frett27/OSMImport/README.md

 This project aim to provide a simple **optimized command line for filtering / GIS structuring OSM PBF or OSM XML files**.
 The result are tables or featureclasses inside one or multiple output FileGeodatabase (ready to use in GIS software).
 CSV output files are also supported since 0.6 version, allowing to have a smooth BigData shift for OSM data

 Since October 2014, lots of feedbacks have been implemented in the lastest version.
-This project **doesn't need a PostGIS database**, **you don't need extensive software stack**.
-This tools has been tested on Windows and Linux.
+This project **doesn't need PostGIS database**, **or extensive software stack**.
+This tools has been tested on Windows (x64) and Linux (x64).

 This project use dirsuptive technology, an internal actors system using big data principles (streams, no sequencial read), proposing a disruptive performance experience.
 This tool benefit directly from a Muticore machine,

 #Features

 - **Windows** / **Linux** friendly (tested, but in practice should be run on all java compatible desktop / server machines)
-- **PBF / XML / OSM** input file support
+- **PBF / XML / OSM / CSV Big Data Folder Input** input file support
 - **FileGeodatabase Output**, that can be natively read by ArcGIS Desktop or QGIS
-- **CSV text files in a folder** for Hadoop/Big stacks
+- **Create CSV text files in a folder** for Hadoop/Big stacks
 - **Simple declarative groovy transformation script**
 	- All **Groovy** and **Java third party are directly usable** in the script, for filtering and transformations.
 	- Simplified merge on a set of script to have different outputed database from a single run.